purelb/purelb/website/content/operation/services/_index.md

   sessionAffinity: None
   type: LoadBalancer
 ```
-The sample above creates a service using a Service Group called localaddr.
-PureLB will allocate from that service group and in these case the service group is configured with the local subnet therefore the following services will be created.
+The sample above creates a service using a ServiceGroup called localaddr.
+PureLB will allocate from that ServiceGroup and in these case the ServiceGroup is configured with the local subnet therefore the following services will be created.

 ``` plaintext
 $ kubectl describe service echoserver